 Fixing a few things— here and there— could play a quintessential role in delivering a top-notch customer-centric online store.
 You will need testers to generate test cases and check your website performance at the good, bad, and worst cases.
 Here’s what you should be testing:

 - See that all the links work.
 There’s no broken link.
+We use screaming frog to find it out.

-- Mute down all the website bugs.
+- Neutralize all the website bugs.

 - Make web usability a top priority.

-- Look for user-convenience across the channel.
+- Look for user-convenience across all eCommerce digital channels.

 - Spell-check all the website content.